Passwordless login

 Categories:

-To synchronize data to a remote server using RsyncUI, passwordless login via SSH key authentication is required.
-RsyncUI does not support password-based authentication during data synchronization.
-SSH key authentication is generally considered more secure than password-based authentication.
+To synchronize to a remote server using RsyncUI, passwordless SSH key authentication is required.
+RsyncUI does not support password-based authentication.
+SSH keys are generally more secure than passwords.

-If default values for RSA-based SSH key authentication are used, no additional information about the SSH key is required in RsyncUI.
-However, it is necessary to provide information if a custom SSH keypath, identity file, or port number is used.
+If default values for RSA-based SSH keys are used, no additional SSH info is needed in RsyncUI.
+Custom SSH keypaths, identity files, or port numbers must be configured.

 The SSH keypath and identity file are specified as follows: